Tim Burton's unrealized projects: Superman Lives

 After Kevin Smith had been hired to rewrite a script called Superman Reborn, he suggested Burton to direct.
 It was Smith who convinced Warner Bros. to change the title to Superman Lives.
 Burton signed on with a pay-or-play contract of $5 million and Warner Bros. set a theatrical release date for the summer of 1998, the 60th anniversary of the character's debut in Action Comics.
 Nicolas Cage was signed on to play Superman, with a $20 million pay-or-play contract, believing he could "reconceive the character".
 Producer Jon Peters felt Cage could "convince audiences he [Superman] came from outer space."
 Burton explained Cage's casting would be "the first time you would believe that nobody could recognize Clark Kent as Superman, he [Cage] could physically change his persona."
-Kevin Spacey was approached for the role of Lex Luthor, while Christopher Walken was Burton's choice for Brainiac, a role also considered for Jim Carrey and Gary Oldman.
+Kevin Spacey was approached for the role of Lex Luthor (a role he would eventually play in 2006' film Superman Returns), while Christopher Walken (who worked before with Burton in Batman Returns portraying Max Shreck) was Burton's choice for Brainiac, a role also considered for Jim Carrey (who portrayed Riddler in Batman Forever) and Gary Oldman (who would portray Jim Gordon in The Dark Knight trilogy).
 Sandra Bullock, Courteney Cox and Julianne Moore had been approached for Lois Lane, while Chris Rock was cast as Jimmy Olsen.
 Michael Keaton confirmed his involvement, but when asked if he would be reprising his role as Batman from Burton's Batman films, he would only reply, "Not exactly."

 Burton immediately hired Wesley Strick to write a completely different story about the death and return of Superman.
 The film entered pre-production in June 1997.
 Filming was originally set to begin in early 1998.
 Burton chose Pittsburgh, Pennsylvania as his primary filming location for Metropolis, while start dates for filming were pushed back.
-For budgetary reasons, Warner Bros. ordered another rewrite from Dan Gilroy, delayed the film and ultimately put it on hold in April 1998.
+For budgetary reasons also of following the critical and financial failure of 1997 film Batman & Robin, Warner Bros. ordered another rewrite from Dan Gilroy, delayed the film and ultimately put it on hold in April 1998.
 Burton then left to direct Sleepy Hollow.
 Burton has depicted the experience as a difficult one, citing differences with producer Jon Peters and the studio, stating, "I basically wasted a year.
 A year is a long time to be working with somebody that you don't really want to be working with."